lirezap/OMS/README.md

 #### Fast

-By being fast, I mean the processing of incoming orders, matching orders and persistence should all be fast and no bottleneck is acceptable.
+By being fast, I mean the processing of incoming orders, matching orders, persistence and fetching order books should all be fast and no bottleneck is acceptable.
 Why? because you should compete with other platforms out there, are your customers happy with you?!
 Or they complain about your platform's being slow sometimes?!

 ---